The club that calls the Reef and Oak Park Pavilion home

 It wasn’t until the early 70s that surfing was fully recognised as a sport and healthy pastime, paving the way for Shoes to become a formal entity in the Shire…its own wave playground conveniently removed from the bluster, crowds and formalities of the Cronulla Beaches.

-A club, by turns, strong and robust, other times a mere shadow of itself, as membership waxed and waned during any numbers of eras spanning four decades-plus.
+A club, by turns, strong and robust, other times a mere shadow of itself, as membership waxed and waned during any numbers of eras spanning five decades-plus.

 Shoes partly by design and partly because of its location at the southern tip of the Cronulla peninsula – has been something of an eternal “country cousin” to the area’s string of large and strong clubs reaching back to the dawn of the surfing craze.

-Its profile during the various eras was always at the bottom of the totem pole when compared with the likes of Cronulla, Eloura and The Point.
+Its profile during the various eras was always at the bottom of the totem pole when compared with the likes of Cronulla, Green Hill, Eloura and The Point.

-Until Shoes defeated The Point in the inaugural Battle of the Reefs in 2016, the Club had no big event trophies in the cabinet.
+Until Shoes defeated The Point in the inaugural Battle of the Reefs in 2016 (and subsequently a winner in again in 2018), the Club had no big event trophies in the cabinet.
 It hadn’t produced a world champion.

 It is not so much a case of rabid localism as an appreciation that Shoes can only handle so many in the line-up; so it follows that membership of Shoes Boardriders is very much an in-house arrangement.